Tuft & Needle vs. Leesa Mattress Reviews

 Tuft & Needle had a single model when they broke into the mattress market back in 2012.
 However, in 2018 they merged with Serta Simmons Bedding.
 They’ve since expanded their lineup with two additional models.
 Tuft & Needle couples the cooling power of graphite with the conformability of memory foam.

 Tuft & Needle runs their own mattress stores, but their mattresses are also carried by several nationwide retailers, and they also have a few of their own brick and mortar stores.
-However, they primarily sell their bed in a box mattresses online.
+However, they primarily sell their mattress in a boxes online.
 You can also find a range of bedding and sleep-related furniture to create a complete Tuft & Needle bed on their website.

 - The Tuft & Needle Original Mattress: In this model, a thick three-inch gel and graphite-infused foam comfort layer works with a high-density poly-foam support core to create a cooling but well-cushioned mattress.